 For example – open-source AI models for training and application building have become widely popular machine learning libraries for many developers to build, contribute, and use throughout many various AI applications.

-open-source machine learning library that was created by Google.
+TensorFlow is one such open-source machine learning library that was created by Google.
 It allows developers to easily build and deploy machine learning models for a variety of tasks, such as image recognition, natural language processing, and predictive analytics.
 The core component of TensorFlow is its computation graph, which is a representation of the mathematical operations that make up a machine learning model.
 The graph can be executed on a variety of computing platforms, including CPUs, GPUs, and TPUs.
 TensorFlow also provides a high-level API for building machine learning models, as well as lower-level APIs for more fine-grained control.
 TensorFlow has become one of the most popular machine learning libraries in the world, with a large community of developers and researchers contributing to its development and usage.

 (Source: “You Only Look Once: Unified, Real-Time Object Detection” Paper)